-These outcomes are not expected to impact our future annual action plans.
+These outcomes are not expected to impact our future annual action plans significantly, although we may reduce the amount allocated to these programs if contractor availability issues persist.

 Include the number of extremely low-income, low-income, and moderate-income persons served by each activity where information on income by family size is required to determine the eligibility of the activity.